Sonicbasedrop/the_vitamin_store/README.md

 **Header**

 * All users can:
-  * Navigate to home, products, bag pages, Contact page, Faq page
+  * Navigate to home, all products, all categories, bag pages, contact page, Faq page

 * Users logged in can access:
   * Profile pages, review page